The 2018 construction season is now underway! We are investing $85 million dollars for infrastructure improvements.

 The City coordinates a variety of construction projects over the summer months including roadways, water, drainage, waste water, facility and forestry projects throughout our community.
 This coordination allows a consistent approach to construction planning, optimizes available resources and prioritize projects objectively.
 Based on this approach, construction projects will be varied by ward as not all wards are scheduled for each construction type.
 The capital and operational projects we work on are determined through our annual budget process.

 The RRR Program is funded through an annual one per cent mill rate increase dedicated to residential streets, as well as 25 per cent of the Street Infrastructure Renewal Program.
-Using a preventive maintenance strategy, appropriate treatments are applied to the pavement at the right time to ensure longevity of the infrastructure and provide safe and reliable infrastructure in neighborhoods across the city.
+Using a preventive maintenance strategy, appropriate treatments are applied to the pavement at the right time to ensure longevity of the infrastructure and provide safe and reliable infrastructure in neighbourhood across the city.
 This work on local, residential streets falls under three categories:

 - Thin-lift – Localized failures are repaired and the streets repaved.